ArianeDahl/capstone-project/README.md

-# Seasony
+# Capstone Project: Seasony

 Seasony is a personal assistant to make a healthy and seasonal nutrition easier- it tells you which fruits & vegetables are in season and gives inspiration by suggesting recipes.

-## Description

-This is a capstone project for [neuefische](https://www.neuefische.de/) web development bootcamp.
+You can add your favorites to a list and leave comments on the recipes.

 ## Demo

+**IMPORTANT: This is a mobile version!**

 You can find a demo on Vercel: [Demo Seasony](capstone-project-cr0l4ybzl-arianedahl.vercel.app)